O WHAT CAN AIL THEE?: A HARRY POTTER FAN-FICTION STORY

 “Enough, Pomfrey, and do not dare to presume the freedom to talk such treason in my presence again.
 I am here per my knowledge of poison, and as such must look to her according to my expertise.”

-Hermione heard Snape sit down next to the cot she was lying on and start fiddling with something.
+Hermione heard Snape sit down next to her hospital bed and start fiddling with something.
 When she managed to turn her neck, she saw needles and surgical tools.

 “Thought you were getting away from us, my delightful little Gryffindor?” he hissed.
-“It seems your potion failed you; should have listened better in my classes, hmm?”
+“It seems your potion failed you; should have listened better to my lectures on the subject, hmm?”

 When he took hold of her arm, she started fighting him for all she was worth.
 “Puppet, you cowardly murdering puppet, let me go!”
-Then she scratched and spit in his face.
+Then she flung her other hand up in clumsy fury, scraping her nails across his face.

 “Dammit, you bloody Molly-cock, I’ll teach you…” He forced her down, putting a harder pressure on her arm until she whimpered and stopped her struggle as the needle punctured her.
 Everything went blank after that.